electrickite/damp/README.md

 Other common setup options are:

   * `sudo ./damp setup --install`
-    Installs all packages then places the damp script in /usr/bin and configuration files in /etc/damp.
+    Installs all packages then places the damp script in /usr/bin and the configuration files in /etc/damp.
   * `sudo ./damp setup -ium`
     Performs all actions in the list above plus installs a mail transport agent